January 30, 2026 (5mo ago)

 client = AsyncIOMotorClient(os.getenv("MONGODB_URI"))

-After deployment, your Temps dashboard includes:
+After deployment, your Temps dashboard includes monitoring with no extra subscriptions:

 from fastapi import FastAPI